rpmuller/ePubs/WP1.md

 unless drunk.
 They must of course, learn to read and write, in spite of the usefulness of these arts.
 But the purpose of education is "virtue," not usefulness.
-What Aristotle means by "virtue" he has told us in the Ethics, to which this book frequently refers.
+What Aristotle means by "virtue" he has told us in the _Ethics_, to which this book frequently refers.

 Aristotle's fundamental assumptions, in his _Politics_, are very different from those of any modern writer.
 The aim of the State, in